 MIC is a linked provider of the University of Limerick as defined in the Qualifications and Quality Assurance (Education and Training) Act 2012.
-The University of Limerick is the designated awarding body (DAB) for all higher education programmes at MIC, save where other arrangements are jointly agreed by UL and MIC.
+The University of Limerick (UL) is the designated awarding body (DAB) for all higher education programmes at MIC, save where other arrangements are jointly agreed by UL and MIC.
+The relationship between MIC and the UL is largely framed within the inter-institutional Memorandum of Understanding (MoU) and the quality assurance and enhancement (QAE) oversight arrangements articulated in the University of Limerick Linked Provider Framework.
 As a linked provider of UL, MIC is subject to review and external quality assurance by UL or, if requested, Quality and Qualifications Ireland (QQI).